dzhavat/dzhavat.github.io/_drafts/reading-from-table-storage-inside-azure-functions-running-in-nodejs.md

 * `inputTable` is how we named our table parameter.
 In my case, this reffers to the `example` table.
 * `FirstName` is a column name in my table.

 Press “Save and run”.
 While the function is executing you‘ll see some logs in the Logs tab underneath.
-If things are set up correctly you‘ll see the value logged out.
+If things are set up correctly you‘ll see your value logged out.

 <figure>
   <img src="/assets/img/reading-from-table-storage-inside-azure-functions-running-in-nodejs/logging-out-the-value-of-a-single-entity.jpg" alt="Logging out the value of a single entity">
   <figcaption>Logging out the value of a single entity</figcaption>
 </figure>

 That‘s it!
 Now you know how to read a single entity from Table storage in your Azure function.
-It wasn‘t hard at all, was it?
+It wasn‘t that hard, was it?
 Stay tuned for the second part of this post where I‘m going to share how to read multiple entities.